 The answer is capital.
 Yes.
 When nails spend too much time in the water, they swell losing almost if not all of the natural oil in them, which further renders them weak and liable to break.

 Does drinking water help your nails?

 Taking Water indeed can help your body in a lot of ways.
-For example, it can help to flush out toxins out of your body and make your skin to look fresh, radiant and glowing, Same way it can help keep your nails and cuticle hydrated.
+For example, it can help to flush toxins out of your body and make your skin look fresh, radiant, and glowing, Same way it can help keep your nails and cuticle hydrated.

 Does pool water make your nails grow?

 There’s no evident report as to whether pool water can grow one’s nails, but there is an apparent proof that fingernails usually appears longer due to the shrinking of skin which will create an illusion of a longer nail.